 - Impaled with Extreme Prejudice: With a rifle.
 Pumpkinhead must have gotten tips from Michael Myers.

 - It Can Think: Pumpkinhead is smart enough to set traps, disable vehicles (including so subtly that they initially appear to be intact), and taunt his victims mercilessly.

 - The Juggernaut: Pumpkinhead will not stop until he's completed his mission.
 The only way he can be beaten is if his summoner is killed.

 - Left Hanging: The comic Pumpkinhead: The Rites of Exorcism, which was supposed to be four issues, was cancelled after two.

 - My God, What Have I Done?: Due to seeing and feeling Pumpkinhead's murders, the summoners often ultimately end up with this reaction by the end.
-So far, the only exception has been Molly Sue from Ashes to Ashes, who tried to skip town while Pumpkinhead did his thing, outright stating she didn't care what happened when confronted.

 - Nonhumans Lack Attributes: There have been male and female Pumpkinheads.
 You'd never know.